 Refer to the General University Requirement section of this catalog for further information on electives.

-Co-op courses replace electives with approval of advisor.
+Co-op courses replace electives with the approval of an advisor.
 In science, technology and society, STS 311 and STS 411 are taken for degree credit.